Assessing your child's disability

 Your child must be born after 1 June 2002 in order to be assessed.

 An application can be made by a parent, legal guardian or personal advocate.
-From the 1st June 2018 a young person aged over 16 years can apply for an Assessment of Need.
+A young person aged 16 or 17 years can apply for their own Assessment of Need.

-A team will assess your child and identify their health needs.
-This assessment is a preliminary assessment.
+Usually a team will assess your child and identify their health needs.
+Some children will be assessed by one person.
+The Assessment Officer will decide whether each child needs a team assessment or an individual assessment.
+An Assessment of Need is a short screening assessment.
 It is not a diagnostic assessment.
 After this, you will receive an assessment report.
-The assessment will provide you with information on health needs of your child.
-You will also receive a list of services your child will receive.
+The assessment will provide you with information on the health needs of your child.
+You will also receive a list of the services your child needs.
 If you are unhappy with the assessment you can have your case reviewed by contacting the Disability Act Complaints Officer.

 Applying for an Assessment of Need